UniQxGit/386RabidsUno/readme.txt

 simply close the window or CTRL + C on the terminal

 Features:
-1. background is randomized to add some uniqueness to every match
+1. background image and music is randomized to add some uniqueness to every match
 2. added a bonus timer to reward quick decision making
 3. Bunnies